-ARTICLE IV - STORMWATER MANAGEMENT (SWM) SITE PLAN REQUIREMENTS
+ARTICLE IV - STORMWATER MANAGEMENT (SWM) PLAN REQUIREMENTS

-Section 401.
+§ 105-401.
 General Requirements

-For any of the activities regulated by this Ordinance, the preliminary or final approval of subdivision and/or land development plans, the issuance of any building or occupancy permit, or the commencement of any earth disturbance activity may not proceed until the property owner, Applicant, or his/her agent has received written approval of a SWM site plan from the Municipality and an adequate erosion and sediment control plan review by the Conservation District unless the project qualifies for an exemption in Section 106.
+For any of the activities regulated by this chapter, the preliminary or final approval of Subdivision and/or Land Development plans, the issuance of any building or occupancy permit, or the commencement of any Earth Disturbance Activity shall not proceed until the property owner, Applicant, or his/her agent has received written approval of a SWM Site Plan from the Township and an adequate Erosion and Sediment Control Plan review by the Conservation District unless the project qualifies for an exemption in § 105-106.

-Section 402.
+§ 105-402.
 SWM Site Plan Contents

-The SWM site plan shall consist of a general description of the project including sequencing items described in Section 304, calculations, maps, and plans.
-A note on the maps shall refer to the associated computations and erosion and sediment control plan by title and date.
-The cover sheet of the computations and erosion and sediment control plan shall refer to the associated maps by title and date.
-All SWM site plan materials shall be submitted to the Municipality in a format that is clear, concise, legible, neat, and well organized; otherwise, the SWM site plan shall not be accepted for review and shall be returned to the Applicant.

-The following items shall be included in the SWM site plan, when applicable:
+The SWM Site Plan shall consist of a general description of the project including sequencing items described in § 105-304, calculations, maps, and plans.
+A note on the maps shall refer to the associated computations and Erosion and Sediment Control Plan by title and date.
+The cover sheet of the computations and Erosion and Sediment Control Plan shall refer to the associated maps by title and date.
+All SWM Site Plan materials shall be submitted to the Township in a format that is clear, concise, legible, neat, and well organized; otherwise, the SWM Site Plan shall not be accepted for review and shall be returned to the Applicant.
+The following items shall be included in the SWM Site Plan, when applicable: